 (e) Governing Law.
 This Protocol and each Adherence Letter will, as between two Adhering Parties and in respect of each ISDA Master Agreement between them, be governed by and construed in accordance with the law specified to govern that ISDA Master Agreement.

 (f) Notices.
-Any Adherence Letter or Revocation Notice must be in writing and delivered in person or by courier to ISDA at either 600 Fifth Avenue, 27th Floor, Rockefeller Center, New York, NY 10020-2302 or One New Change, London EC4M 9QQ and will be deemed effectively delivered on the date it is delivered unless on the date of that delivery the receiving ISDA office is closed or that communication is delivered after 3:00 p.m., local time in the city where delivery is made, in which case that communication will be deemed effectively delivered on the next day the relevant ISDA office is open.
+Any Adherence Letter or Revocation Notice must be in writing and delivered in person or by courier on any business day between 9:00 a.m. and 5:00 p.m. local time to ISDA at either 600 Fifth Avenue, 27th Floor, Rockefeller Center, New York, NY 10020-2302 or One New Change, London EC4M 9QQ.
+An Adherence Letter or a Revocation Noticewill be deemed effectively delivered on the date it is delivered unless on the date of that delivery the receiving ISDA office is closed or that communication is delivered after 3:00 p.m., local time in the city where delivery is made, in which case that communication will be deemed effectively delivered on the next day the relevant ISDA office is open.
+An Adherence Letter or Revocation Notice delivered to ISDA in accordance with this sub-Section 5(f) will take precedence over any form of such Adherence Letter or Revocation Notice posted on ISDA’s website in the event of any inconsistency or ambiguity.

 6. Definitions